krea-ai/open-prompts/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-with the right spark, we humans are infinite sources of creativity.
+with the right spark, we humans are sources of infinite creativity.

 *the prompt repository* democratizes a wide variety of creative knowledge to serve as an inspiration when using text-to-image AI models.

 this is an open knowledge base made by the AI Art community and powered by krea.ai.

-you can <a hred=#-contributing>contribute</a> with your own prompts, they will be accessible for anyone and for free [here](https://krea.ai).
+you can <a href=#-contributing>contribute</a> with your own prompts, they will be accessible for anyone and for free [here](https://krea.ai).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>